 Students will develop listening and oral language skills in English, demonstrate basic English oral and written communications skills, construct simple sentences and paragraphs, use basic grammar rules, read and interpret a variety of texts, and develop English vocabulary.

-REMARKS: Students may also be enrolled for an additional class period in a special reading laboratory.
+REMARKS: Students may also be laboratory.

 Students will develop listening and oral language skills in English, create simple sentences and paragraphs, apply basic grammar rules, read and interpret a variety of texts, and develop English vocabulary skills.